 Recap Written by Robert Molnar

-The Florida Everblades return to Germain Arena this Wednesday night to take on instate rivals Orlando Solar Bears in the ninth meeting of the Wawa Sunshine Cup series.
-Promotional details listed below.
-Puck drop is scheduled for 7:30 p.m.
-Fans can also catch the game broadcast on 770 AM or online by CLICKING HERE
+The Florida Everblades will again take on the Orlando Solar Bears at the Amway Center tomorrow night in the seventh game of the Wawa Sunshine Cup.
+Puck drop is scheduled for 6:00 p.m.
+Eastern time.
+Fans can catch the game broadcast on 770 AM or online by CLICKING HERE

 Game Tickets: Everblades tickets may be purchased at the Florida Community Bank Box Office located at Germain Arena, or at any Ticketmaster outlet, or online atwww.ticketmaster.com